suizokukan/katal/README.md

   --findtag FINDTAG     find the files in the target directory with the given
                         tag.
 The tag is a simple string, not a regex.
                         (default: None)
-  --hashid HASHID       return the hash id of the given file (default: None) --infos               display informations about the source directory given
+  --infos               display informations about the source directory given
                         in the configuration file.
 Help the --select/--add options to display more informations about the process